-Classes are finally over, and you've got a week to get it together before finals.
+Fall semester classes are finally wrapping up, and you've got a week to get it together before final exams.
 But without the structure and regular schedule you're used to during the semester, how do you make the most of your fall break?
 For first-year students, this time in limbo can be both exciting and a little daunting.

-Here are some do's and don'ts to have a productive and rejuvenating reading week in law school:
+Here are some do's and don'ts to have a productive and rejuvenating fall term reading week:

 First things first: Let's clean up that outline.
-Ideally, you'd have your outlines more or less complete by the time classes end.
-But taking the time to go through and make them easy to read can make the rest of reading week much more productive.
+Ideally, you'd have your outlines more or less complete by the last day of classes.
+But taking the time to go through and make them easy to read can make the rest of your reading period much more productive.

 Remove redundancies and streamline sections that cover rules you already know so well you could recite them in your sleep.
 Let's face it, if you don't know the elements of a tort by now, we've got bigger problems.

 Staring at your Contracts outline for four hours straight isn't going to accomplish much.
-Instead, try reading through all of your outlines, then try some short practice essay questions for each course.
-Changing topics every hour or so helps keep your brain alert, so you can make the most of your study time.
+Instead, try reading through all of your outlines, then complete some short practice essay questions for each course.
+Changing topics every hour or so helps keep your brain alert so that you can make the most of your study time.

 Reading week is primarily for studying, but that doesn't mean you have to spend every minute hitting the books.
-Catch up with friends, cook a good meal, take a long walk.
+Catch up with friends, cook a good meal, or take a long walk.
 All the studying in the world won't help you if you walk into finals burnt out.
 If it helps, make a schedule for yourself where you stop studying at the same time every evening.
 Give yourself time to eat, shower, and sleep.
 If you plan things out right, you might even be able to study Monday-Friday and have your weekend free.

-And most of all, remember that you've got this.
+Most of all, remember that you've got this.
 You've already gotten into law school and survived your first semester.
-You have what it takes to get through finals.
+You have what it takes to get through your first exam period.

 Technology Aids for Studying (FindLaw for Law Students)